aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cloudmap/README.md

     ```
     export ENVOY_IMAGE=...
     ```
 5. **VPC_ID** environment variable is set to the VPC where Kubernetes pods are launched.
 VPC will be used to setup private DNS namespace in AWS using create-private-dns-namespace API.
-To find out VPC of EKS cluster you can use `aws eks describe-cluster`
+To find out VPC of EKS cluster you can use `aws eks describe-cluster`.
+See [below](#1-how-can-i-use-cloud-map-namespaces-other-than-privatednsnamespace) for reason why Cloud Map PrivateDnsNamespace is required.
     ```
     export VPC_ID=...
     ```